+Germany has no such camps, the government spokesman said.
 The Roma: Europe's pariah people.
 Euro MPs demonstrate on behalf of Roma people in the parliament in Strasbourg.

 They show placards which translate as 'equal rights for all citizens'.
 Photograph: Johanna Leguerre/AFP/Getty Images The Roma, the EU's biggest ethnic minority, scattered across a dozen countries, are Europe's pariah people.
 Thanks to Nicolas Sarkozy, they are a lot less forgotten and ignored than they were a fortnight ago.
 The outrage stirred by France's policy of getting EU citizens to sign papers, give them 300 euros, have police escort them on to planes back to Bucharest and Sofia, and call them volunteers has shone a spotlight on the fate of the estimated 12 million Roma in the EU, the vast majority of them in the Balkans and central Europe.